matplotlib/matplotlib/doc/api/animation_api.rst

   for d in frames:
      artists = func(d, *fargs)
      fig.canvas.draw_idle()
-     plt.pause(interval)
+     fig.canvas.start_event_loop(interval)

-with details to handle 'blitting' (to dramatically improve the live performance), to be non-blocking, handle repeats, multiple animated axes, and easily save the animation to a movie file.
+with details to handle 'blitting' (to dramatically improve the live performance), to be non-blocking, not repeatedly start/stop the GUI event loop, handle repeats, multiple animated axes, and easily save the animation to a movie file.

 'Blitting' is a `old technique
 <https://en.wikipedia.org/wiki/Bit_blit>`__ in computer graphics.
 The